Don1Geilo/ProjektWallenstein/README.md

 `reddit_scraper` loads this file on startup and merges it with its built-in defaults.
 If the file is missing, the internal map is used unchanged.

+Aliases are automatically expanded with simple [WordNet](https://wordnet.princeton.edu/) synonyms when available, so "car" would also match posts mentioning "auto" or "automobile".

 Aliases can also be supplied dynamically when calling ``update_reddit_data``.
 Pass either a path to a JSON/YAML file via ``aliases_path`` or an in-memory mapping via ``aliases``: